mikessh/vdjtools-doc/sphinx/preprocess.rst

 in a different sample which is ``-r`` times more abundant.
 Clonotype fractions within samples are considered, which is good for dealing with FACS-related contaminations.
-In case of dealing with cross-sample contaminations in samples coming from the same sequencing lane use ``--read-based`` option that tells the routine to compareclonotype read counts.
+In case of dealing with cross-sample contaminations in samples coming from the same sequencing lane use ``--read-based`` option that tells the routine to compare read counts.

 Command line usage
 ~~~~~~~~~~~~~~~~~~